 Max Hinne

-I am an assistant professor at the Department of Artificial Intelligence, at the Radboud University, Nijmegen, The Netherlands.
+I am an assistant professor at the Department of Artificial Intelligence, at the Radboud University, Nijmegen, The Netherlands, leading the Uncertainty in Complex Systems group.

 There are few objects more interesting than the brain.
 It has just the right structure and dynamics that results in large-scale information processing, from which our complex cognition emerges and using which it ultimately studies itself.